See selected analyses conducted by our center community and colleagues.

-Both cost‐effectiveness analysis and benefit‐cost analysis provide information on the costs and consequences of investments.
-The primary difference is that in benefit‐cost analysis, all outcomes are measured in monetary units.
-In contrast, in cost‐effectiveness analysis the health benefits are measured in a nonmonetary units such as disability‐adjusted life years (DALYs) averted, while costs and other effects are measured in monetary units.
-Which type of economic analysis is most appropriate depends on the nature of the problem to be addressed and the needs of the decision‐makers.
+Both cost‐effectiveness analysis and benefit‐cost analysis provide information on the costs and consequences of interventions.
+Each estimates costs using monetary units.
+The primary difference is that in benefit‐cost analysis, both health and non-health benefits are measured in monetary units.
+In contrast, in cost‐effectiveness analysis, health benefits are measured using non-monetary units such as quality-adjusted life years (QALYs) or disability‐adjusted life years (DALYs).
+Which type of economic analysis is most appropriate depends on the nature of the problem to be addressed and the needs of the decision makers.

 Why measure outcomes in money?